vitalab/vitalab.github.io/deep-learning/_posts/2018-07-05-rnn-long-term.md

 ### Notes

-- The authors never used both auxiliary losses at the same time, whoch would have been interesting
+- The authors never used both auxiliary losses at the same time, which would have been interesting
 - No validation set is used, only a fixed number of epochs (overfitting doesn't seem to be an issue here)
 - In the results table, no std or confidence score is provided
 - Many details are missing, but the idea is interesting